Young Filmmaker Challenge

 Your entry should:

-- be about nature or wildlife in the UK with themes relevant to rewilding or restoring the uplands.
+- be about the survival of nature or wildlife in the UK.

 There will be three judges for the challenge, including at least one established nature communicator and one Hen Harrier Action trustee.